-- In Spanish frijoles refritos (aka refried beans), the word refritos means “well fried” and frijoles means “beans”.
-So, if this were to be translated literally, these beans would be called well-fried beans, not refried beans.
+In Spanish, refried beans translate to frijoles refritos.
+The word refritos means “well-fried” and frijoles means “beans”.
+So, translated literally, these beans would be called well-fried beans, not refried beans.

 - Pinto Beans.
-Refried pinto beans are definitely the most popular of all the refried beans.
+Refried pinto beans are definitely the most popular.
 At least this can be said of Tex-Mex cooking here in North America and that in Northern Mexico.
-Cooked Pinto beans are creamy, soft, and mild, thus producing some pretty amazing refried beans.
+Cooked Pinto beans are creamy, soft, and mild, thus producing some pretty amazing beans.

 Ingredients in Refried Black Beans